zeyh/RCS/README.md

 ### Steps for creating a new Quest job

 1. **Create a new job** by copying from an existing job template directory or a previously run job directory.
    - Create: Begin by creating a new job from an existing template, from any arbitrary path on the file system, or by copying a job you have already created through the Job Composer.
-Please be aware of your current working directory of this new job.
   ![new_job_options](images/jobs/new_job_options.png)

      - Option 1: from default template